Windows Ultimate Extras: Multilingual User Interface language packs

 Unlike previous versions of Windows, Windows Vista is language-independent; the language architecture separates the language resources for the user interface from the binary code of the operating system.
 Support for installing additional languages is included in the Enterprise and Ultimate editions of Windows Vista.
 In the Ultimate edition, the functionality is made available through Windows Update as Ultimate Extras.

 Microsoft stated that 16 languages were made available on January 30, 2007.
 The company released the remaining language packs on October 23, 2007 for a total of 35 language packs.
 An additional 36th language pack version is available for Windows Vista that supports traditional Chinese characters with the Hong Kong Supplementary Character Set.

 Microsoft Tinker

-Microsoft Tinker is a puzzle game where players must navigate a robot through mazes and obstacles.
+Microsoft Tinker is a puzzle game made available on September 23, 2008 where players must navigate a robot through mazes and obstacles.
 A total of 60 levels are included, and players can create their own levels with a level editor.